remivalade/MintMyMood/docs/CONTRACT_GUIDE.md

 ### What's NOT in V1

 - ❌ Cross-chain NFT transfers (LayerZero ONFT)
-- ❌ NFT bridging between Base and Bob
+- ❌ NFT bridging between Base, Bob, and Ink
 - ✅ These features planned for V2 via UUPS upgrade

 ---